 Emma oversees the Fund’s finance and operations.
 She is responsible for the smooth running of the business.
 Emma manages all of Northstar Ventures' finances and operations.
 As Finance Director, Emma is responsible for the smooth running of our business.
 She manages finance and administration teams and is also responsible for compliance procedures.
 Before joining Northstar, Emma worked as Associate Director at KPMG and EY.
 She has over 20 years' experience in mergers, acquisitions, due diligence and transaction services.

 Jonathan is the Fund’s Finance Manager.
-He also looks after all of Northstar Ventures’ accounts.
+He also Finance Manager for Northstar Ventures.
 As Finance Manager, Jonathan is responsible for management accounting and fund reporting.
-Jonathan joined the team having spent 2 years providing financial consultancy and advice for a range of start-up and SME organisations.
-Prior to that he held a number of accountancy roles in the property and asset management sector.
-Jonathan holds qualifications from the Chartered Institute of Management Accountants (CIMA) and the Association of Accounting Technicians (AAT).
+An experienced accountant, Jonathan joined our team having worked in the property and asset management sector.
+Jonathan holds the Chartered Institute of Management Accountants (CIMA) qualification.

 Robert has worked as CFO of technology start-ups since late 2018 and previously spent 20 years as a venture capital investor.
 He was an Investment Partner at IP Group and Director of Technology Ventures at Touchstone, where he focussed on making investments in the hardware and materials sectors.
 Prior to that he was Director in the technology investment team at Nomura International plc, where he led investments in the communications and electronics sectors.
 He trained as electronics engineer and worked in Japan for Pioneer Electronics Corporation, first in R&D and then in establishing the company’s first UK manufacturing facility.
 He has an MBA from Insead and an Electrical Sciences degree from the University of Cambridge.
 Robert has held board positions across a range of his portfolio companies including businesses involved in vehicle light-weighting and electrification, photovoltaics and green plastics.